chris-de-leon/dotfiles/README.md

 1. Use the App Center to install Multipass
 1. Launch the Multipass app
-1. Open a new terminal and create a new VM: `multipass launch docker --name=dev --cpus=... --memory=...G --disk=...`
+1. Open a new terminal and create a new VM: `multipass launch docker --name=dev --cpus=... --memory=... --disk=...`

 #### Alacritty